Elastic anisotropy in heterogeneous materials: Results and Discussion

-The reinterpretation of anisotropy indices in the context of heterogeneous materials can demonstrated by considering composite materials due to the availability of closed form expressions for idealized reinforcement shapes.
+Anisotropy quantification in heterogeneous materials can demonstrated by considering two phase composite materials due to the availability of closed form expressions for idealized reinforcement shapes.
 Considering a two phase composite material consisting of aligned isotropic ellipsoidal particulates embedded in isotropic matrix, the effective elastic stiffness tensor accounting for the elastic properties and volume fractions of the constituent phases along with the shape of the particulates is given by Mori-Tanaka approach \cite{benveniste1987new} in the following form.